carlosftm/rpico-gpio-usb-control/README.md

 - '0','1','2','3': To control GPIO-0 to GPIO-3 respectively

 To obtain help, the user needs to type '?'.
 The same message appears after the board is booted and the on-board LED flashed for some second as booting up indication.

+The software might be over engineered as such a simple functionality could be done by just mapping strings to functions.
+But the idea is to have fun programming and take the chance to make use of software enginiering concepts like the finite state machine (FSM) used in this example.